Sean-w94/atmos/article/article.md

 In particular we used destructuring to emulate configuration based enums which were then used to establish light-weight multiplexing (more on this later).

-Since `const` keywords are transpiled to `var` keywords usage of `const` was more of a mental assist.
+Since `const` tokens are transpiled to `var` keywords, usage of `const` was more of a mental assist.
 It prevented the (generally) bad habit of reassignment, and made us think about what exactly constitutes an actual variable reference.
 Whilst there wouldn't be a direct performance benefit from using `const` in a transpilation context, we're still facilitating the JavaScript engine by using variables that won't be reassigned.
 In other words the interpreter has to jump through hoops when a reference keeps changing.
 Employing an enforceable practice of non-reassignment should make runtime optimizations more likely.

 Another gem is the lambdas.
 The removal of noise around a function enhances readability.
 However there are a couple of caveats.